Have you or a loved one been charged with a felony in Ohio?

 At Gounaris Abboud, LPA, our Ohio criminal defense lawyers are strong advocates for our clients.
 If you or your loved one was charged with a crime, we are here to help.

-To set up a free, no-obligation analysis of your case, please contact our law firm today.
+To set up a free, no-obligation analysis of your case, please contact our law firm online or call (937) 222-1515 today.
 With offices located in Dayton and Springboro, we represent defendants throughout the region.